Introduction

 Internal Bleeding

-Your health analyzer will tell you if a patient has internal bleeding and its location.
+Your health analyser will tell you if a patient has internal bleeding and its location.

 Standard Method